weizh888/PokeAlarmWiki/Slack.md

 ### Mini Map Configuration
 ![](images/minimap.png)

-You can enable a small Google Static Maps image after your Slack post, showing the location of the alarmed pokemon, gym, or lure.
-This is done by adding the `map` parameter to your `pokemon`, `gym`, or `lure` sections of your Slack alarm.
+You can enable a small Google Static Maps image after your Slack post, showing the location of the alarmed pokemon, gym, or pokestop.
+This is done by adding the `map` parameter to your `pokemon`, `gym`, or `pokestop` sections of your Slack alarm.